camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 Copy the modules from the `modules/` folder of the Camunda distribution to the `$WILDFLY_HOME/modules/` of your Wildfly application server.

 {{< note title="Replace H2 Database" >}}
-The wildfly distribution ships a different version of H2Database than the one that is shipped with Wildfly itself.
+The WildFly distribution ships a different version of the H2 database than the one that is shipped with Wildfly itself.
-The version shipped by Camunda is the version the process engine is tested on and it is strongly recommended to use Camunda's version.
+The version shipped with Camunda is the version that the process engine is tested on and it is strongly recommended to use Camunda's version.
-In order to do so, **make sure to delete the folder**
+To do so, **make sure to delete the folder**

 ```
 $WILDFLY_HOME/modules/system/layers/base/com/h2database